vyassu/DeepSentiment/README.md

-sudo pip install SpeechRecognition sudo pip install -U scikit-learn sudo pip install findspark
+sudo pip install SpeechRecognition sudo pip install -U scikit-learn sudo pip install findspark sudo pip install flask sudo pip install flask_cors
 ```
 Note: There may be other prerequiste library files that needs to installed before installing the above mentioned modules.

 2.)
 Follow the instructions mentioned in the [ link ](http://aubio.org/) to install Aubio(pitch extraction library).

 3.)
-If you want to train your own model, then install the latest version of [ Apache Spark ] (http://spark.apache.org/downloads.html)
+If you want to train your own model, then install the latest version of [ Apache Spark ] (http://spark.apache.org/downloads.html) and use the code inside Spark for training the model.

 ## Downloads
 Clone the repository using the below mentioned command and execute the bash script.